The Hindi language is spoken by over 590 million people in the world - why not make it one more?

 The best way to learn Hindi is, of course, by taking a Hindi course offered by a native speaker.
 Group lessons have the advantage of putting you in contact with other students eager to learn this heir to the Classical Sanskrit language.
 However, private tutoring with someone who speaks the language as his (or her) mother tongue has a few advantages of its own:

-But how can you learn Hindi outside of a classroom?
+But how can you learn Hindi outside of Hindi classes?
 Here are some learning tools to help you along.

 When learning vocabulary in any new language, flashcards are an excellent way to practise and learn new words.
 You can seed them wherever you know you will be spending a few minutes a day, for example: